Northgate Mall (Seattle): Redevelopment

 In 2018, Simon Property Group announced their intention to redevelop the 55 acre mall into a mixed-use center with hotels, housing, offices and the headquarters and practice facility for the Seattle Kraken National Hockey League franchise, in addition to retail space.
 The redevelopment will replace several parking lots adjacent to a nearby light rail station.
 Construction on the hockey facility, named the Kraken Community Iceplex, began in February 2020 and was completed and opened in September 2021.
 The $80 million facility has 1,000 seats around its main rink and 400 seats at two other rinks primarily for community use.
 It also has a restaurant and a health clinic.

-Two hotels are planned to be developed at Northgate Station, both operated by Marriott International; the first, with 167 rooms, is scheduled to open in 2025 on the west side of the property.
+Two hotels are planned to be developed at Northgate Station, both operated by Marriott International; the first, the 167-room Residence Inn by Marriott Seattle Northgate Station, opened in May 2025 on the west side of the property.
 Construction of the first residential buildings at Northgate Station began in July 2024.
 A seven-story apartment building with 234 units is scheduled to open in 2026.